jlord/sheetsee.js/docs/basics.md

 ![sheetsee](https://raw.github.com/jllord/sheetsee-cache/master/img/hexcolors.png)

 You must add a column to your spreadsheet with the heading _hexcolor_ (case insensitive).
 The maps, charts and such use colors and this is the easiest way to standardize that.
 The color scheme is up to you, all you need to do is fill the column with hexidecimal color values.
 This [color picker](http://color.hailpixel.com/) by [Devin Hunt](https://twitter.com/hailpixel) is really nice. #Funtip: Coloring the background of the cell it's hexcolor brings delight!

 ### Geocoding

 If you intend to map your data and only have addresses you'll need to geocode the addresses into lat/long coordinates.
 Mapbox built a [plugin](http://mapbox.com/tilemill/docs/guides/google-docs/#geocoding) that does this for you in Google Docs.
 You can also use websites like [latlong.net](http://www.latlong.net/) to get the coordinates and paste them into rows with column headers _lat_ and _long_.

-> image of lat and long column headers

 ### Publishing Your Spreadsheet